Is Anger Hurting Your Relationship?

 Be Considerate Or Kind When Angry

-Make an agreement with your spouse that when you’re fighting you will be considerate or kind to each other.
+Make an agreement with your spouse that when you’re fighting you will be considerate or kind to each other during conflict.
 You can be angry and still be considerate.

 This means you agree not to attack or insult the other person.
 You can communicate your frustration to your partner in a way that doesn’t hurt them.
 It’s important to remember to attack a problem, don’t attack a person.